Why is it called a package store?

 Additionally, the term “package store” distinguishes these establishments from other types of retailers.
 In many states, liquor can only be legally sold in certain designated locations, such as package stores, rather than being available in regular grocery or convenience stores.
 This separation helps to regulate the sale of alcohol and ensure that it is sold responsibly and in accordance with state laws.

-The use of the term “package store” is unique to Connecticut and Georgia, as other states may refer to similar establishments as liquor stores, shops, or even centers.
+The use of the term “package store” is unique to Connecticut and Georgia, as other states may refer to similar establishments as liquor stores, wine shops, or even beverage centers.
 However, the underlying principle of requiring alcohol to be packaged before leaving the premises is consistent across these different names and locations.

 As a sommelier and brewer, I have encountered package stores in my professional journey.
-In Connecticut, where I worked for a period, I often interacted with customers who would come into the store specifically to purchase wine, , or for their home consumption.
+In Connecticut, where I worked for a period, I often interacted with customers who would come into the store specifically to purchase wine, beer, or spirits for their home consumption.
 The term “package store” was commonly used, and it became ingrained in my vocabulary as well.

 During my time in Georgia, I also observed the use of the term “package store” to refer to similar establishments.
 It was interesting to see how the terminology varied from state to state, but the underlying concept remained the same – the need to package and seal alcoholic beverages before leaving the store.